ecurt300/Artemis/README.md

 > # Technical:

 Entities:
 > There exists three entities in this program.
 >	1. Date→ Holds the Day, and Year entered or stored
 >	2. Moon → Holds the Moon Phase , and a Date object reference.
 >	3. Moon Results→ Holds the Moon , and Date data of the found moon phase and date.

 Database:
 	There exists two databases→
        1 The moon phase database, this contains the moon phase data from the API call to the U.S. Naval Observatory.
        2 All results→ This is for debugging and logging purposes to show all the results found with the app.

-> # Technical Cont:
 > * Two versions of the Interface will be made:
 	>1.
 Version 0 console version that will allow users to enter in the desired moon phase and date.
    > 1. Version 1 Web App Mudblazor Web App with all the underneath features implemented interfaced with Mudblazor.

-Technologies and APIs:
+> # Technologies and APIs:
 	Languages:
 		C#
 	Tools:
 		VS Studio 2022
 	Frameworks:
-		EFCore for entities and Database Management
+> * EFCore for entities and Database Management
-		SQLite for Storing Entities
+> *		SQLite for Storing Entities
-		Mudblazor for User Interface
+> *		Mudblazor for User Interface and Web

 Task List: